cedricg-mirror/reflexions/README.md

 ```

 Whenever a pointer to a structure is passed as an argument to a function call, its relevant fields will be dumped as demonstrated in the above example.
-The 2nd parameter to the NtSetContextThread syscall is a pointer to a CONTEXT structure, each log entry starting with the **Field :** header indicates the name, raw value and interpreted value of relevant structure fields.
+The 2nd parameter to the NtSetContextThread syscall is a pointer to a CONTEXT structure, each log entry starting with the '**Field :**' header indicates the name, raw value and interpreted value of relevant structure fields.

 * **Comments**